RuralAnemone/resume/content.md

 ## The Skewer
 <https://mvskewer.org>
 ### February 2023 - April 2024
-A parody of our school newspaper that turned briefly into real journalism (which our school was not doing) and then subsequently into highly organized "chaos".
+A parody of our school newspaper that turned briefly into real journalism and then subsequently into highly organized "chaos".
 I designed the website as my initial foray into React/Next.js.

 ---

 # Languages

+## English
+Native language
 ## Swedish
 Conversationally fluent